Azure-Samples/ms-identity-javascript-react-tutorial/4-Deployment/2-deploy-static/README.md

 1. Open your browser and navigate to your deployed client app's URI, for instance: `https://reactspa1.z22.web.core.windows.net/`.
 1. Select the **Sign In** button on the top right corner.
 Choose either **Popup** or **Redirect** flow.
 1. Select the **Profile** button on the navigation bar.
 This will make a call to the Microsoft Graph API.
 1. Select the **FunctionAPI** button on the navigation bar.
-This will make a call to your web API which in turn calls the Microsoft Graph API.
+This will make a call to your web API which in turn calls the Microsoft Graph.
+API.

 ![Screenshot](./ReadmeFiles/screenshot.png)